IMPACT EVALUATION GOALS

-- You can go back to your Theory of Change model and analyze if there are events that could have resulted in the outcome apart from your initiative and if the cause-effect relations established in the beginning were in fact true.
+- You can go back to your Theory of Change model and analyze if there are events that could have resulted in the outcome apart from your initiative and if the cause-effect relations established in the beginning were, in fact, true.

-Read More: How to use Impact Reporting for Storytelling Impact Learnings
+Read More: How to use Impact Reporting for Storytelling Impact Learnings.

 Triangulation means using different types of samples and methods of data collection.
 Thus, we can ensure the validity of results by comparison.
-This step becomes all the more necessary when we cannot eliminate selection bias or establish an authentic baseline.
+This step becomes necessary when we cannot eliminate selection bias or establish an authentic baseline.
 Triangulation helps build confidence in findings and fills in gaps in statistical studies.
 Be sure to allocate part of your budget and time to this step.

-5. Qualitative vs quantitative analysis
+5. Qualitative vs. Quantitative analysis